asqiriba/python-socket-ftp-client/README.md

 .LOGIN         login to the FTP with a username and password .DIR           get a list of files
 .SIZE          get the size of a file in bytes
-.TIME          get the time of modification in seconds since epoch .CDUP          change to parent directory
+.CDUP          change to parent directory
 .CWD           change the current working directory .MKD           create a new folder